FaroukBENGHARSSALLAH/facebook-community/README.md

   > Build in localhost

-. import the project
+- import the project
-. update `application.properties file` with your own tokens provided by Your Facebook App . build using maven from the prject root directory
+- update `application.properties file` with your own tokens provided by Your Facebook App
+- build using maven from the prject root directory
 ```
 maven clean install
 ```

-. copy the war file from the target folder to your server webapp folder, like Tomcat server . open this link in the web browser `http://localhost:8081/` .
-Test the website, you can add test users from the facebook app
+- copy the war file from the target folder to your server webapp folder, like Tomcat server
+- open this link in the web browser `http://localhost:8080/`
+- Test the website, you can add test users from the facebook app
+- Verify data integrity in the database by visiting the H2 web console from this link `http://localhost:8080/database`

    > Build to deploy in the cloud

-. add your domain name in the facebook App's domains list . configure your redirect URL, it has to be in this format `https://YOUR DOMAIN NAME/facebook` in the facebook APP . uncomment the line `45` in `FacebookController.java` in the folder `src/main/java/com/facebook/community/controller/` and set the   `ApplicationUrl` to redirect URL
+- add your domain name in the facebook App's domains list, be sure it uses the SSL certificate or create your certificate
+- configure your redirect URL, it has to be in this format `https://YOUR DOMAIN NAME/facebook` in the facebook APP . uncomment the line `45` in `FacebookController.java` in the folder `src/main/java/com/facebook/community/controller/` and set the   `ApplicationUrl` to redirect URL
-.
-Test the website, you can use the test users added in the facebook app
+- Test the website, you can use the test users added in the facebook app
+- Verify data integrity in the database by visiting H2 web console from this link `https://YOUR DOMAIN NAME/database`